DaveBackus/Data_Bootcamp_Book/graphs1.md

 # Python graphics: Matplotlib fundamentals

 ---
 **Overview.**  We introduce and apply Python's popular graphics package, Matplotlib.
-We do this Jupyter, using an IPython notebook.
+We do this in Jupyter using an IPython notebook.

-**Python tools.**  Graphing with Matplotlib: dataframe methods, the `plot(x,y)` function, figure/axis objects.
+**Python tools.**  Graphing with Matplotlib: dataframe methods, the `plot(x,y)` function, figure and axis objects.

 **Buzzwords.** Data visualization.